 Employment of optometrists is expected to grow over the next decade as the population ages, but it is still a small and competitive profession.
 Optometry school requires four years of additional schooling after college.

-Please review the Pre-Optometry Fact Sheet for information about suggested undergraduate courses to prepare for optometry school, experiential opportunities available to UWM students, career outlook for optometrists, and options for your major.
 Pre-Optometry is not a major, and students must still choose a major.
-Since most of the pre-requisites necessary for application to optometry school are in the sciences, many students choose a science major, though it is not required.
+Since most of the pre-requisites necessary for application to optometry school are in the sciences, many students choose a science major such as biology, though it is not required.
 Our specialized pre-optometry advisor works with students to ensure they understand all of the milestones that must be met in college in order to be a competitive applicant to optometry school.
 A significant number of volunteer or work hours is often a requirement for application to optometry school so it is important to work with this advisor beginning in freshman year in order to plan all needed activities into your college career.

 Entrance to an optometry program is very competitive.
 Applicants must take the Optometry Admission Test (OAT).
 The OAT is a standardized examination designed to measure general academic ability and comprehension of scientific information.
 At least one year of college education, which should include courses in biology, general chemistry, organic chemistry, and physics, is required prior to taking the OAT.
 Most students, however, elect to complete two or more years of college prior to taking the exam in order to be better prepared.